 Lidoject 1 Side Effects

-Note: This page contains information about the side effects of lidocaine.
-Some of the dosage forms included on this document may not apply to the brand name Lidoject 1.
+Note: This document contains side effect information about lidocaine.
+Some of the dosage forms listed on this page may not apply to the brand name Lidoject 1.

 For the Consumer

 Along with its needed effects, lidocaine (the active ingredient contained in Lidoject 1) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking lidocaine:

 - Bluish-colored lips, fingernails, or palms blurred or double vision

 - continuing ringing or buzzing or other unexplained noise in the ears